Graph-and-Geometric-Learning/helm/README.md

 python3 helm/utils/prep_data.py
 ```

 Then the models can be trained using the scipts found in the [example folder](./example).
-For example, to train the 120M parameter HELM-MiCE model as did in the paper, please run
+For example, to train the 120M parameter HELM-MiCE model as did in the paper, run,

 ```bash
 bash example/train_mice_120M.sh